-Dangerous goods include any material that is flammable, corrosive or explosive.
+Dangerous goods include any material that is flammable, corrosive, or explosive.
 Dangerous goods are considered unstable and illegal to move.
-If you have dangerous goods, call your local recycling pickup service, fire station or the closest EPA (Environmental Protection Agency) office to find out how you can properly dispose of these items.
-Or ask a neighbor or friend if they could use it.
+If you have dangerous goods, call your local recycling pickup service, fire station, or the closest EPA (Environmental Protection Agency) office to find out how you can properly dispose of these items.
+Or ask a neighbor or friend if he or she can use them.

-If your move is to a new home far away, requiring a long distance move, dispose of all perishables.
-You may also want to find a new home for your plants especially if you're moving to another state or to another country.
+If your move is to a new home far away, requiring a long-distance move, dispose of all perishables.
+You may also want to find a new home for your plants especially if you're moving to another state or another country.

 Again, ask your movers about plants and how best to pack them if they agree to move them to your new home.
-You should also be aware of rules about moving to a new state.
-Often when we move, we take my plants with me in my car which means we can ensure they're packed properly and get to my new home without too many problems.
+You should also be aware of the rules for moving to a new state.

 Items of High Value

-Now, high-value doesn't necessarily mean it has a high price value, rather it is sentimental or a "can't live without" item.
-We like to think of them as the "can't live without them" stuff, things that you might grab if racing out of the fire.
-As an aside, if we're moving any distance, We photocopy all important documents such as any identification, licenses, insurance records, etc...
-Just in case.
+Now, the high value doesn't necessarily mean it has a high price value, rather it is sentimental or a "can't live without" item.
+Think of them as the "can't live without them" stuff, things that you might grab if racing out of the fire.
+As an aside, if you're moving any distance, photocopy all important documents such as any identification, licenses, insurance records, etc. Do this just in case.

 So when you're packing, think twice about shipping the following items with the moving company: